ManbirSinghRakhra/NewsFeedWithSocialIdentity/README.md

 4. I have attempted this project with my best knowledge and honestly.

 ## Introduction to main Projects
 * IdentityServer - This handles the identity.
 I have attached it with Google External Authentication using OIDC.
+This runs on port no: 5000
-* NewsFeedApis - this is api which only accepts valid and authenticated requests (Authenticated by Identity Server)
+* NewsFeedApis - this is api which only accepts valid and authenticated requests (Authenticated by Identity Server).
+This runs on port no: 5001
 *  NewsFeedJs -  This is asp.net core and angularjs based api client which is visited by end users.
 This consumes NewFeedApis and Identifies the users using Identity Server.
+This runs on port no: 5001

 ## Instructions to run the application.
 * This application will run without any problem if you hit the start button with Multiple Start Up projects.